 - FBLA membership dues are paid by 11:59 pm Eastern Time on February 1 of the current program year. - Members may compete in an event at the State Leadership Conference (SLC) more than once if they have not previously placed in the top 10 of that event at the NLC.
-If a member places in the top 10 of an event at the NLC, they are no longer eligible to compete in that event. - Members must be registered for the SLC and pay the state conference registration fee in order to participate in competitive events. - Each chapter may submit unlimited entries per objective test event.
+If a member places in the top 10 of an event at the NLC, they are no longer eligible to compete in that event. - Members must be registered for the SLC and pay the state conference registration fee to participate in competitive events.